FrostMegaByte/py-hint-search/README.md

 - `--project-path` (The path to the Python files directory of the project that will be type annotated)
 - `--venv-path` (The path to the virtual environment of the project that will be type annotated)
-- `--top-k` (Try the top-k type annotation predictions during search)
+- `--top-n` (Try the top-n type annotation predictions during search)
 - `--keep-source-code-files` (Keep or discard the source code files after type annotating them)